Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 Fravel and Kingsbury had an on-again, off-again relationship for seven years before Kingsbury’s disappearance.
 Kingsbury would often complain that Fravel never helped out around the house, according to her friends and family.

-They also testified in court about instances of domestic abuse, including the time in September 2021 when Fravel grabbed Kingsbury by the neck from behind and pushed her onto a couch while they were watching a documentary about Gabby Petito, the Florida blogger whose boyfriend killed her and hid her body earlier that year.
+They also testified in court about instances of domestic abuse, including the time in September 2021 when Fravel grabbed Kingsbury by the neck from behind and pushed her onto a couch while they were watching a documentary about Gabby Petito, the Florida woman whose boyfriend killed her and hid her body earlier that year.
 He told her he could make her “disappear like Gabby Petito.”

 Bauer dismissed the event as a bad joke, pointing out that Fravel had apologized and told her it was a joke shortly after it happened.
 But prosecutors say the incident, as well as others that friends observed over video calls, fit a pattern of domestic abuse.
 That was a key part of one of the murder charges.